Ossington station

 Ossington is a subway station on Line 2 Bloor–Danforth of the Toronto subway in Toronto, Ontario, Canada.
 It is located at Ossington Avenue just north of Bloor Street West and opened in 1966 as part of the original segment of the subway line.
-Wi-Fi service is available at this station.

 Description

 The main station entrance is on the west side of Ossington Avenue, just north of Bloor.
 In December 2016, elevators were installed at this station, thus making Ossington station a fully accessible station.
 There is a second automatic entrance, with entry only by Presto card, on Delaware Avenue, beside a TTC electrical substation.